-Later in 2008, however, the world banking system collapsed and we found ourselves involved in the biggest economic crisis after the Great Depression of the 1930s.
-The failure of socialism was never equivalent to the success of capitalism.
-A failure, if not the failure, of capitalism became a fashionable topic again.
+Later in 2008, the world banking system collapsed and we found ourselves involved in the biggest economic crisis after the Great Depression of the 1930s.
 In a popular book, Richard A. Posner (2009) has recently remarked:

-"My focus is on the course, causes, and offered cures of the depression.
-But I also emphasize some points that have received relatively little coverage in other accounts: the depression's political dimensions, the disappointing performance of the economics profession in regard to anticipating and providing guidance to responding to the depression, how ideology can distort economic policy, the inherent limitations of depression economics, how the self-interested decisions of rational businessmen and consumers can give rise to a depression......"
+My focus is on the causes, and offered cures of the depression.
+But I also emphasize some points that have received relatively little coverage in other accounts: the depression's political dimensions, the disappointing performance of the economics profession in regard anticipating and providing guidance to responding to the depression, how ideology can distort economic policy, the inherent limitations of depression economics, how the self-interested decisions of rational businessmen and consumers can give rise to a depression......
 (Posner (2009), Preface, p. xiv)

 Posner's remark aforementioned is both very serious and greatly challenging.
 We all have seen the disappointing performance of the economic profession in regard to the breakdown of the market economy.
-It is recalled here that Keynes (1936), a noted contemporary of Knight, once lamented the disappointing performance of the economics profession, and devoted his full energy to establish a new way of thinking.
+The two great economists, Knight (1921, 35, 99) and Keynes (1936), made outstanding contributions on the ethical foundations and consequences of a competitive economy.
+Now, we need a Knight, and also a Keynes.